prashantsengar/ArrangePy/README.md

   Task Scheduler.

 ## What it does
-Organizes the files based on their extensions in folders
+Organizes the files based on their extensions in folders.
+It Notifies about Battery Status.
+It Also Notifies the Time spent from the start of the Program i.e., if it is in startup the time spent by you for every half-an-hour.

 ### Features
 Currently it has 2 modes